BRP Inc.: History

 In January 1934, a blizzard prevented Joseph-Armand Bombardier from reaching the nearest hospital in time to save his two-year-old son, Yvon, who died from appendicitis complicated by peritonitis.

 Bombardier was a mechanic who dreamed of building a vehicle that could "float on snow".
 In 1935, in a repair shop in Valcourt, Quebec, he designed and produced the first snowmobile using a drive system he developed that revolutionized travel in snow and swampy conditions.

 In 1937, he patented and sold 12 of the 7-passenger "B7" snow coaches.
 They were used in rural Quebec to take children to school, carry freight, deliver mail, and as ambulances.
 In 1941, Bombardier opened a factory in Valcourt.

 In 1942, L'Auto-Neige Bombardier Limitée ("Bombardier Snow Car Limited") was founded in Valcourt.

 During World War II, the Government of Canada issued wartime rationing regulations.
 Bombardier customers had to prove that snowmobiles were essential to their livelihood in order to buy one.
 The company then shifted its focus to the arms industry.

 In 1947, during a blizzard in Saskatchewan, the company received positive press coverage when army snowmobiles resupplied isolated radio communication towers.

 In 1948, the Government of Quebec passed a law requiring all roads to be cleared of snow; Bombardier's sales fell by nearly half in one year.
-Armand Bombardier therefore decided to diversify his business, first by producing tracked snowplows sized specifically for use on municipal sidewalks, replacing horse-drawn vehicles, then by making all-terrain vehicles for the mining, petroleum, and forestry industries.
+Armand Bombardier therefore decided to diversify his business, first by producing tracked snowplows sized for use on municipal sidewalks, replacing horse-drawn vehicles, then by making all-terrain vehicles for the mining, petroleum, and forestry industries.

 The machines had removable front skis that could be replaced with front wheels for use on paved or hard surfaces, thus providing greater utility to his large snowmobiles.
 In 1951, the wooden bodies were replaced with sheet steel, and these vehicles were powered by Chrysler flathead six-cylinder engines and 3-speed manual transmissions.

-In the early 1950s, Bombardier focused on developing a snowmobile for 1 or 2 passengers.
+In the early 1950s, Bombardier focused on developing a snowmobile for one or two passengers.
 A breakthrough occurred in 1957 when Bombardier developed a one-piece molded rubber continuous track with enough durability to provide snow-gripping traction for lightweight vehicles.
 The vehicle was called the "Ski-Dog" because it was meant to replace the dog sled for hunters and trappers.
 However, in 1958, "Ski-Doo" was accidentally painted on the first prototype, and immediately became the popular name.

-The public soon discovered the great fun of speedy vehicles zooming over snow, and a new winter sport was born, centered in Quebec.
+The public soon discovered the fun of speedy vehicles zooming over snow, and a new winter sport was born, centered in Quebec.
 In the first year, Bombardier sold 225 Ski-Doos; four years later, 8,210 were sold.
 Bombardier slowed promotion of the Ski-Doo line to prevent it from crowding out other company products, while still dominating the snowmobile industry against competitors Polaris Industries and Arctic Cat.